Collège Jean-Eudes

-Collège Jean-Eudes is a subsidized, private French-language high school in Montreal, Quebec, Canada, established in 1953 by the Eudists brotherhood.
+Collège Jean-Eudes is a private French-language high school in Montreal, Quebec, Canada, established in 1953 by the Eudists brotherhood.
 It is located on Rosemont Boulevard at 15th Avenue in the Montreal borough of Rosemont–La Petite-Patrie.
-Collège Jean-Eudes is considered to be one of the best high schools in Quebec as ranked by the Fraser Institute.
+Collège Jean-Eudes is considered to be one of the best schools in Quebec as ranked by the Fraser Institute.
 College Jean-Eudes was one of the first schools to instigate the use of the iPad in class during the autumn of 2012.
 Students must wear uniforms.

 Admissions

 Prospective students must pass an entrance exam to be accepted in the school.
 A maximum of 360 students are admitted each year to form and maintain 10 groups of 36 in each grade.
 Current tuition is $4,250.
 They are able to maintain low tuition due to a large average class size of 35 in the first year and 37 in subsequent years.